Westfield School, Sheffield

-Westfield School, is a mixed secondary school located in Sheffield, South Yorkshire, England.
+Westfield School is a mixed secondary school located in Sheffield, South Yorkshire, England.
 On 1 December 2018 it joined Chorus Education Trust, a local multi-academy trust founded by Silverdale School in Sheffield.
 The school was a specialist Sports College but removed this title from the name in June 2013.
 It serves an area on the south east edge of Sheffield where many people now work in service industries and where levels of prosperity range from above to below average.

 History

 Eckington Grammar School

 Westfield School is the successor to Eckington County Secondary School which opened in 1930 in Halfway, which was then located in Derbyshire.
 It became Eckington Grammar School in the early 1940s.

 Comprehensive school

 Westfield Comprehensive School came into existence in 1957 as the first comprehensive school in Derbyshire.
 There were two sites, a new site on Westfield Crescent (53.33°N 1.36°W) in Mosborough and the existing Eckington Grammar School, which became the Lower School.
 Frank Rollinson, who had been appointed headmaster of the Grammar School in 1953, oversaw its conversion into a comprehensive school.

 In 1967 Sheffield extended its administrative boundaries to include Mosborough.
 After peaking at just under 2000 in 1977, Westfield's roll declined in the 1980s and the Lower School at Halfway was demolished in 1989.

 On 1 December 2019 Westfield joined Chorus Education Trust, led by Silverdale School in Sheffield.
-A new headteacher, Mr Joe Birkbeck, was appointed, who introduced a number of initiatives, such as a new behaviour system and extra lessons for GCSE students.
-A new logo, branding and uniform was introduced, based on ideas from both students and parents.
+A new headteacher, Joe Birkbeck, was appointed.